biomchen/id-fusulinids/README.md

 ------------
 ### Introduction

-Fusulinids is one of the most informative fossils present in the stratigraphic horizon.
+Fusulinid is one of the most informative fossils present in the stratigraphic horizon.
 Particularly, petroleum industry relies on them to for signaling the deposit layer of oil and natural gas, as some species act as indication of productive layers.
 Identifying species becomes endless effort by oil industry.
 Recently, the machine learning becomes more practical, from a simple chatbot from the customer service of AT&T, to the product recommendation system of Amazon, and to the sophistical AlphaGo of Google AI.
 Machine learning becomes more and more close to our regular life and even challenge the current life choice (e.g., self-driving car) and maybe automate our jobs (e.g., truck drivers) in near future.

 Today, with computational power increases drastically, the machine learning implementation is not the matter of the supercomputer anymore, a workstation or even a personal computer can successfully training the model with proper specs (e.g., Nvidia Quadro graphic card with CUDA enabled).
 To pioneering implementation of machine learning techniques in paleobiology, my collaborators and I have investigated how to identify fusulinids with convolutional neural network (CNN).
-Our project intends to speed up the identification of fusulinids species in order to improve research and industrial pipeline.
+Our project intends to speed up the identification of fusulinid species in order to improve research and industrial pipeline.
 The promising results suggests that by using machine learning techniques, such as CNN in our study, we can increase productivity in both academic and industrial researches.

 ### Data